 The Considerations: National Transport

-The purpose of this introductory document is to discuss the central differences between varying modes of transport – particularly those associated with intercity: trains vs planes transportation.
+The purpose of this introductory document is to discuss the central differences between varying modes of transport – particularly those associated with intercity: trains vs planes transportation and how transport and equipment is financed.
 The functionality of transport dictates the method in which the vehicle can be used, and we will be addressing the main differences between thee differing modes of transportation.

 The Transport Variables

 As expected, the variation between modes of transport comes down to one main consideration; the way in which those modes of transport function.
 Public transport will boast its own set of features and benefits, whereas cars, boats, trams, trains and airplanes will afford their own set of advantages.
 The purpose of this document is to explore the main benefits between these modes of transport.

 It will follow a specific layout for simplicity – beginning with road-using vehicles, then moving on to sea faring vessels and finally air-travel methods.

 There is one thing to consider when considering using road vehicles such as monthly car rental transport, private cars and even buses.
 These vehicles must be road worthy, and must undergo yearly maintenance (less often in particular parts of the world).
 This maintenance will ensure that the vehicle is road worthy, and can legally operate along all public roads and highways.

 Where these two vehicles differ is in their usage.
 Where cars are more personal, and are often utilised by individuals and small groups – buses are far better suited to larger scales of transport.
 Another key benefit of travelling by car is that a person can be responsible for their own road activities.
 When riding on board a bus, it is often down to the driver to decide when to stop, for how long, and how frequently (standard bus stops taken in to account).

 New Cars: Greener Than You Think